The different types of intermittent fasting

 However, we always recommend speaking with your healthcare provider before making any decisions that might impact your health.
 You should be particularly cautious if you:

-• Are pregnant, breastfeeding, or trying to conceive;
+- are pregnant, breastfeeding, or trying to conceive;

-• Have a history of or are currently diagnosed with disordered eating;
+- have a history of or are currently diagnosed with disordered eating;

-• Have a medical condition (like diabetes);
+- have a medical condition (like diabetes);

-• Are under the age of 18, or 80 years old or more; or
+- are under 18 or 80 years or older; or

-• Are prescribed medication (for example, anti-hypertensives, diabetes medications, or any that need to be taken with food).
+- are prescribed medication (for example, anti-hypertensives, diabetes medications, or any that need to be taken with food).

 Even if you don’t identify with any of these categories, you may still experience intermittent fasting side effects.
 We know it’s frustrating not having crystal-clear insight into how your body may react to fasting, so we’ve rounded up the research to give you at least an idea of what to expect.